StevenLambion/SwiftDux/README.md

 - Use publishers to dispatch actions.
 - Use ActionPlans to wrapup complex workflows.
 (If redux-thunk used Combine)
 - Inject state into SwiftUI views.
-- Use OrderedState to automatically manage entities displayed in lists
+- Use OrderedState to automatically manage entities displayed in lists.
   - Provides methods that work directly with list events such as onMove and onDelete.
   - Lookup entities by id or index position.
   - Implements the MutableCollection protocol.
-- State adheres to the Codable protocol
+- State adheres to the Codable protocol.
   - Allows quick persistence and restoring of application state

 ## Installation